CodonCode Aligner

 New in CodonCode Aligner Version 1.5

-This page describes the most important changes and new features in CodonCode Aligner version 1.5.
-Please read about features in CodonCode Aligner version 1.6 on a separate page.
+This page describes the most important changes and new features that were introduced in CodonCode Aligner version 1.5.
+Please read about features in the current version of CodonCode Aligner on a separate page.

 All of these new features have been requested by users - thanks to all who have given us feedback.